 Thank you to Science Sparks for inviting me to guest post on their blog today.
 You can find me over at Rainy Day Mum where I share play ideas, activities, crafts, learning experiences and fun for babies, toddlers and preschoolers.
 As a former Marine Biologist and science teacher, I love the ideas that Science Sparks shares and really hope you have fun trying out our Pine Cone Weather Station idea.

-We come back from every walk with a collection of natural find and in that collection there are always pine cones.
+We come back from every walk with a collection of natural finds and in that collection, there are always pine cones.
 So I decided to put them to some use and set up a weather station with them to predict what the weather will be like.

-Our weather station is set up on a window sill outside in our garden that we can see from another window in side the house so we can record what is going on with our pine cones each day.
-I have found out it’s a good idea to attach them to the window with some blu tack or modeling clay so that they don’t fall over as the weather changes but apart from that the experiment is set up.
+Our pinecone weather station is set up on a window sill outside in our garden that we can see from another window inside the house so we can record what is going on with our pine cones each day.
+I have found out it’s a good idea to attach them to the window with some blu tack or modelling clay so that they don’t fall over as the weather changes but apart from that the experiment is set up.

-When the humidity rises and rain is likely then the pine cone closes up to prevent the seeds escaping as being so light the seeds will become water logged and they will travel only a short distance from the original source which would be shaded and have to fight the “parent” tree for resources.
+When the humidity rises, and rain is likely, then the pine cone closes up to prevent the seeds from escaping as being so light, the seeds will become waterlogged, and they will travel only a short distance from the original source, which would be shaded and have to fight the “parent” tree for resources.

 Cerys is a SAHM to two toddlers and blogs at Rainy Day Mum, where you can find lots of fun activities to do with your children, including messy play, imaginative play, baking and crafts.

 Last Updated on September 25, 2023 by Emma Vanstone